Heroes Chronicles: Release and format

 Warlords of the Wasteland, Conquest of the Underworld, Masters of the Elements and Clash of the Dragons were retail releases sold individually, generally at about half the price of the original game.
 The discs also include sample maps from the other installments- which were billed as "interactive trailers".
-They were released in two batches, with the first two in September, and the second two in November of 2000.
+They were released in two batches, with the first two in September, and the second two in November 2000.

 The World Tree and The Fiery Moon were downloadable chapters and not sold on discs.
 Both were both made available in late 2000 alongside the batches of retail releases- The World Tree releasing the same week as the first set, and The Fiery Moon releasing alongside the second set.
 These chapters were freely available from the Chronicles website, however they required the target computer to have some of the retail packs already installed.
 The World Tree required any two retail packs, while The Fiery Moon required any three on the target system.
 The installers were only compatible with the US version of the games, which meant that they were not playable outside of that territory.
 They also required one of the discs from the earlier packs to be in the disc drive to run.
 The website indicated the chapters would only be available until January 28, 2001, however the files remained available after the deadline expired.
 A notice was added to the page stating that "The official download deadline has passed, but we're leaving these files up for an indeterminate time as a courtesy to our fans."
 They remained available until 3DO collapsed in 2003 and the website went down.

 The seventh and eighth chapters, Revolt of the Beastmasters and The Sword of Frost, were bundled together and sold as The Final Chapters on a single disc in June 2001.
 The Chronicles campaigns were not among the content included in Heroes of Might and Magic III: Complete, which released on November 17, 2000.
 At that stage only six of the eight Chronicles campaigns had launched, some of them only days earlier.

 All eight chapters were re-released through GOG.com on June 23, 2011, with the pack simply labeled as All Chapters.
 The GOG re-release did not have the same regional requirements for The World Tree and The Fiery Moon, which made those playable for the first time outside of the United States.